-On a Cisco IOS router, the “show ip route” command can be used to display the router’s routing table, as shown in the figure.
+On a Cisco IOS router, the “show ip route” command displays the router’s routing table, as shown in the figure.
 The show command is working in User Privilege Mode.
-If we want to use show commands in global configuration mode then (do) will be used before show command.
+If we want to use show commands in global configuration mode then use (do) before show command.
 The router routing table provides the following information:

 - The routing information for remote networks.